 The composite SSTAs for the four dominant phases of springtime ENSO evolution in February (+1)-May (+1) and the corresponding probability of regional tornado outbreaks are presented in supplementary figures 2-5.
 The climatological probability patterns of tornado outbreaks in February-May are also shown in supplementary figure 6.
 Figure 2 provides a summary of supplementary figures 2-5 highlighting the month in which each of the four springtime ENSO phases has the strongest influence on the probability of outbreaks.
 The gray dots indicate that the SSTAs are statistically significant at the 10% level (two-tailed) based on a Student’s t-test.
 Similarly, the black dots mean that the probability of tornado outbreaks is statistically significant at the 10% level (one-tailed) based on the exact binomial test of the null hypothesis (i.e., the springtime ENSO phases have no effect on the probability of tornado outbreaks; see reference [29] about interpreting significance tests).
 For each case, we selected 6 to 8 actual ENSO events for the composite analysis based on the sign and amplitude of the leading principal components of El Niño and La Niña variability (supplementary table 2).

-As shown in supplementary figures 2f and 2g, when a strong El Niño persists into spring (+1) after its peak (persistent El Niño), the probability of outbreaks is statistically indistinguishable from the climatological probability of outbreaks in March (+1) and April (+1) (supplementary figures 6b and 6c).
-This suggests that the outbreak frequency is overall unaffected or even suppressed in March (+1) and April (+1) by a strong El Niño persisting throughout spring (+1) [8].
+As shown in supplementary figure 2f, when a strong El Niño persists into spring (+1) after its peak (persistent El Niño), the probability of outbreaks is statistically indistinguishable from the climatological probability of outbreaks in March (+1) (supplementary figure 6b).
+This suggests that the outbreak frequency is overall unaffected or even suppressed in March (+1) by a strong El Niño persisting throughout spring (+1) [8].
 However, the statistical significance of the reduction cannot be established since the frequency distribution of the outbreak chance is highly skewed to the right.
-Interestingly, there are small regions of significant increase in the probability of outbreaks in February (+1) and May (+1).
-In particular, the probability of outbreaks increases significantly over central Florida and limited regions of the gulf coast in February (+1) by up to 43%, and sporadically over the Ohio Valley and Northeast in May (+1) (figure 2e and supplementary figure 2h; see supplementary figure 7 for the U.S. climate regions).
+Interestingly, there are small regions of significant increase in the probability of outbreaks in February (+1), April (+1) and May (+1).
+In particular, the probability of outbreaks increases significantly over central Florida and limited regions of the gulf coast in February (+1) by up to 43%, and sporadically over the Ohio Valley and Northeast in April (+1) and May (+1) (figure 2e and supplementary figures 2g and 2h; see supplementary figure 7 for the U.S. climate regions).

 When a weak El Niño terminates early and cold SSTAs develop over the eastern tropical Pacific in spring (+1) (early-terminating El Niño), there is no significant increase in the probability of outbreaks in February (+1) and March (+1) (supplementary figures 3e and 3f).
 However, in late spring especially in May (+1), the probability of outbreaks increases significantly up to 50% over the Upper Midwest (figures 2b and 2f).